der0pa/der0pa.github.io/about.md

 I blog mostly for fun.

-And I spell quite poorly.
+And my spelling is atroushush!

 ### Contact me